 With IntelliJ IDEA, it is possible to launch a Groovy console for Java projects and Grails application, and use it as a "scratch-pad" for evaluating some code snippets, without starting the debugger session.

 - On the main menu, choose .

 - If your project consists of two modules or more, choose the module to use the classpath of:

 The Groovy console starts in a separate tab of the Run tool window:

 - Type code in the console after the prompt character, or just paste from the editor tab.

-Note that coding assistance is available, as you type (code completion, intention action, undo/redo):
+Note that coding assistance is available, as you type (code completion and error highlighting):

 - Use up and down arrow keys to navigate through the history of commands.
 Depth of the history is defined by the Console commands history size in the Editor settings.